logicallysynced/Chromatics/README.md

 **Q: I'm getting a message saying Razer SDK cannot be found.**

 A: Please reinstall or update [Razer Synapse](http://www.razerzone.com/au-en/synapse) (64-bit).
-This is also required if you are using Logitech RGB devices.
+This is not required if you are only using Logitech RGB devices.

 **Q: I have everything setup but I can't see anything happening on my devices?**